Request Access to Climatiqs data tool kit.

 As was pointed out above, users should check precisely which type of spend data they should use depending on source.
 For example, USEEIO emission factors from EPA are already in purchaser prices, including all margins and taxes—the price paid for a product should simply be multiplied by an emission factor.
 On the other hand, EXIOBASE provides data in basic prices, so companies have to make sure they use spend data without transport, tax, and trade margins, otherwise they may get an overestimated carbon footprint.

 If you don’t know your margins, Climatiq’s Procurement feature helps you to navigate this complexity, obtaining the basic price and providing industry-specific inflation correction (for the EU—in other countries, a nationwide inflation rate is applied).
+At Climatiq, we ensure that all data provided has passed our quality controls to ensure that, where activity data is not available, spend-based emission factors can be applied with confidence.

 Acknowledgement